chipsalliance/firrtl-spec/spec.md

 # Circuit Components

-Circuit components are the named objects which may be contained within a module.
+Circuit components are the named parts of a module corresponding to physical hardware.

-There are six kinds of circuit components.
+There are six **kinds** of circuit components.
 They are: nodes, wires, registers, ports, submodule instances, and memories.

+We show how the circuit components are wired together in the hardware through connections (see [@sec:connects]).

+Each circuit component in a module is associated with a type called its **principal type** ([@sec:types]).
+This is the type of data that flows through the component.
+It is used to determine the legality of connections.

 ## Nodes